Battle of Kambula: Analysis

 and that the Zulu army never recovered from the bloodbath at Kambula.
 At Ulundi the Zulu fought another battle but without a belief in victory and the price for the British was the defeat at Hlobane the day before Kambula.
-The British never acknowledged the part played by the Natal Native Contingent in the battle.
+The British never acknowledged the part played by the colonial horsemen in the battle.
 Four days later, about 11,000 Zulu were defeated at the Battle of Gingindlovu and the siege of Eshowe was raised.
 At the Battle of Ulundi the Zulu charged again and were routed by volley-fire, artillery and Gatling guns.

 Casualties

-A total of 785 Zulu dead were counted near the camp by burial parties two days after the battle, but their total losses were significantly higher.
-In 1992, John Laband wrote that Zulu losses are a matter of some debate.
+In 1880, Frances Colenso wrote of 1,000 Zulu dead; 785 Zulu dead were counted near the camp by burial parties two days after the battle but the actual loss was much higher.
+The official British estimate in the War Office narrative of 1881 put the total of Zulu losses of dead and wounded at "nearly 2,000" and British casualties at 18 men killed and 65 officers and men wounded.
+In 1992, John Laband wrote that Zulu casualties are a matter of some debate.
 In 2003, Ian Knight wrote "785 [bodies] were collected from close by the camp.
 Many more lay out on the line of retreat where the slaughter had been heaviest...
-Perhaps as many as 2,000 died" and Frances Colenso (1880) wrote of 1,000 dead.
+Perhaps as many as 2,000 died".
 Some of the dead had been carried away by friends or relatives but had to be abandoned during the pursuit.

-Many more warriors retreating from the battle were overtaken and killed by British mounted troops and furthermore, many wounded warriors died fore they could reach home and help, the following day 157 bodies were counted along the line of retreat with reports of more in the distance.
-The official British estimation in the War Office narrative put the total Zulu losses of dead and wounded at "nearly 2,000".
-The Zulus thought that their casualties were at least as high or higher than those suffered at Isandlwana.
-The British suffered casualties of 18 British soldiers killed, 8 officers and 57 men wounded, 11 of whom later died.
-In 1995 Ron Lock wrote that the morning after the battle, an officer, James Francis, found 800 Zulu dead within an 800 yd radius of the camp and that probably another 1,500 Zulu were killed along the line of the pursuit.
-A pit 200 ft long and 10 ft deep was dug to bury the Zulu dead; the British suffered 83 men killed or wounded.
+Many more warriors retreating from the battle were overtaken and killed by British mounted troops and many wounded warriors died before they could reach home and help.
+On the next day, 157 bodies were counted along the line of retreat with reports of more in the distance.
+The Zulu thought that their casualties were at least as high or higher than those suffered at Isandlwana.
+The British suffered casualties of 18 men killed, 8 officers and 57 men wounded, 11 of whom later died.
+In 1995, Ron Lock wrote that the morning after the battle, an officer, James Francis, found 800 Zulu dead within an 800 yd radius of the camp and that probably another 1,500 Zulu were killed along the line of the pursuit.
+A pit 200 ft long and 10 ft deep was dug to bury the Zulu dead; Lock wrote that the British suffered 83 men killed or wounded.